Masculinizing Rhinoplasty (Nasal Augmentation)

 Male and Female Noses are Different Shapes and Sizes

-Among facial features that are decidely gender-identifying, the nose is one of the most obvious.
-Masculine noses are generally larger, more prominent, and wider while women typically have noses that are smaller, narrower across the bridge, and more refined in shape and size.
+Among those facial features that are decidedly gender-identifying, the nose is one of the most obvious.
+Men’s noses are generally larger, more prominent, and wider while women typically have noses that are smaller, narrower across the bridge, and more refined in shape and size.

 What is a Masculinizing Rhinoplasty or Nasal Augmentation?

-Within the context of Facial Masculinization Surgery (FMS), a Masculinizing Rhinoplasty essentially masculinizes the overall shape, size, and appearance of the nose for a natural-looking, and ideally, an undetectable result.
-The procedure increases the prominence of the nasal bridge, eliminates any assymetries such as an unwanted nasal bump, alters the dorsal profile, and also improves overall aesthetic appearance (and maybe even function) due to any congenital structural defects.
+Within the context of facial masculinization surgery (FMS), a rhinoplasty essentially masculinizes the overall shape, size, and appearance of the nose for a natural-looking, and ideally, an undetectable result.
+The procedure increases the prominence of the nasal bridge, eliminates any asymmetries (such as an unwanted nasal bump), alters the dorsal profile, and also improves overall aesthetic appearance, and maybe even its function due to any congenital structural defects.
 The goal of masculinizing rhinoplasty is to modify the projection and profile of the nose and, as needed, the width of the nose to make it more masculine-looking, while maintaining harmony with other facial features so that you, still look like “you” after the surgery.

 Why is a sense of artistry important for Masculinizing Rhinoplasty?